openhab/openhab-android/README.md

 ## Setting up development environment

-If you want to contribute to Android application we are here to help you to set up development environment. openHAB Android app is developed using Android Studio and also can be build with maven.
+If you want to contribute to Android application we are here to help you to set up development environment. openHAB client for Android is developed using Android Studio and also can be build with maven.

 - Download and install [Android Studio](https://developer.android.com/sdk/installing/studio.html) Android -> SDK Manager
 - Check out the latest code from Github via Android Studio